 Minors as Patient Policy

 We typically do not treat minors (persons under the age of 16).
 Individuals between ages 16-17 may be accompanied by a parent or legal guardian to assist with and sign paperwork during the Initial Evaluation and Treatment Session including provide informed consent.
-Family members CANNOT act as the chaperone for adolescent (10 -17 years old) patients unless explicitly requested by the patient.
+Family members CANNOT act as the chaperone for adolescent (16 -17 years old) patients unless explicitly requested by the patient.
 There will be opportunity for private conversation with the patient without the chaperone present.

 A chaperone is a person who acts as a witness for a patient and a health professional during a medical examination or procedure.
-OPT IN Policy: A chaperone will be allowed if requested by a patient for any examination or procedure.
+OPT IN Policy: A chaperone will be permitted during appointments if requested by a patient prior to any examination or procedure.
 A chaperone may be a health care professional or a trained unlicensed staff member and whenever possible, but not required, be the gender that the patient feels most comfortable with.
 A family member or friend of an adult patient may be present during sensitive examinations or procedures if it is the expressed desire of the patient and may serve as a chaperone for the purposes of this policy if a medical professional is not available at the time of appointment.

 Discrimination is Against the Law.
 Full Circle Pelvic Health complies with applicable Federal civil rights laws and does not discriminate. exclude or treat people differently on the basis of race, color, national origin, age, socioeconomic status, source of payment, disability, veteran status, or sexual orientation, gender identity or expression.
 The patient has the right to treatment without discrimination and will be treated with dignity, compassion, and respect as an individual.